 The problems Pittsburgh has are the problems of a global economic system that is built on wrong-headed incentives.
 The local cogs in this machine don’t even know that they’re turning.
 They struggle to see themselves as consolidated power and wealth, withholding opportunity just by existing and taking up space or, by consuming resources disproportionate to their contribution back.
 Locally, all institutions can do to mitigate a future economic, societal, and cultural disruption is to lovingly give up power and wealth to those that have less.
 I’ll leave it to you to decide if that can happen.

 Special thanks to Scott Wolovich and New Sun Rising, our fiscal sponsor, who helped us do all sorts of nuanced, spectacular, and truly innovative things.
 Thanks to Mark Birbo of the Birmingham Foundation for advocating for impact-driven investments from philanthropy and Rob Stephany from the Heinz Foundation for giving one a go.
 Increasing impact-driven investment is the real answer, but the will doesn't seem to be there.
 Thanks to Lauri Fink and the Hillman Foundation for those initial high risk awards.
+Thanks to Joe Calloway and RE360 for their investments in properties that we occupied.
 Thanks to Henry Pyatt, Bill Peduto, Rep. Mike Doyle, and Sen. Wayne Fontana for turning the wheels of government when they could.
 Thanks to all of our other philanthropic partners who helped us create wealth for the people and the workers.
 Thanks to our varied customers of goods and services - big and small.

 Thanks to my patient wife for paying my bills.
 Thanks to our business manager, Jason Philips who had way too much skin in the game for way too long.
 Thanks to John and Jean Lange and the rest of the paid staff for hanging in there through unfair amounts of uncertainty.